dotnet/docs/docs/core/tutorials/debugging-with-visual-studio-code.md

 1. Select the **Continue** button on the toolbar to continue program execution.

-1. Select the **Terminal** tab, and press any key to exit the program and stop debugging.
+1. Press any key to exit the program and stop debugging.

 1. Clear the breakpoint by clicking on the dot in the left margin of the code window.
 Other ways to clear a breakpoint are by pressing <kbd>F9</kbd> or choosing **Run > Toggle Breakpoint** from the menu while the line of code is selected.